Spending: the psychology of money

 Such evidence would suggest that many of us could potentially be enjoying greater peace of mind if we permitted ourselves to spend more of our money.
 However, there is a caveat: happiness comes from what we spend money on, rather than how much we are spending.

-By far the most intriguing discovery from this latest round of studies is the realisation what the psychological impact of spending does.
+By far the most intriguing discovery from this latest round of studies is the realisation what the psychological impact of spending money does.
 It can amplify when economic activity matches the individual's unique personality traits and motivations.

-An individual who makes purchasing decisions that best suit their personality shows more enjoyment and an increased quality of life, with an increase in personal well-being that is more effective than that observed from other influencers.
-Such as the overall amount spent, or even the total level of that individual's income.
+An individual who makes purchasing decisions that best suit their personality shows more enjoyment and an increased quality of life, with an increase in personal well-being that is more effective than that observed from other influencers such as the overall amount spent, or even the total level of that individual's income.

 The results suggest that for each, there are optimal and suboptimal ways to allocate spending money.
 “Purchases that make one person happy might not do so for another.
 Finding the right products to maintain and enhance one’s preferred lifestyle could turn out to be as important to well-being as finding the right job, the right neighbourhood, or even the right friends and partners.”
 (Matz, et al.)

-One can conclude that not only does “retail therapy” work – albeit under the right conditions for the individual – but also that there is, possibly, an efficiency model for the process, too.
+One can conclude that not only does spending money through “retail therapy” work – albeit under the right conditions for the individual – but also that there is, possibly, an efficiency model for the process, too.
 This improved understanding will form a fascinating starting point for the next generation of behavioural psychologists' studies.

 We move towards a reality where individuals are capable of discerning the optimal use of their personal finances.
 One where identification of products, services and experiences that will help maximise quality of life beyond the restrictions of income or budgetary concerns. ●